 Australia is involved in a broad spectrum of committees and treaty negotiations at WIPO, including the WIPO Intergovernmental Committee on Intellectual Property, Genetic Resources and Traditional Knowledge and Folklore.

-DFAT works closely with IP Australia and the Attorney-General’s Department to implement Australia’s intellectual-property related commitments.
-In 2014, Australia signed the Marrakesh Treaty to Facilitate Access to Published Works for Persons who are Blind, Visually Impaired, or otherwise Print Disabled, which was negotiated and adopted under the auspices of WIPO.
-Further information and electronic (braille-accessible) copies of the treaty are available via the Attorney-General Department’s website.
+DFAT works closely with IP Australia and the Department of Communications and the Arts to implement Australia’s intellectual-property related commitments.
+On 11 December 2015, Australia announced its ratification of the Marrakesh Treaty to Facilitate Access to Published Works for Persons who are Blind, Visually Impaired, or otherwise Print Disabled.
+This WIPO Treaty seeks to address the limited global availability of works in formats accessible to people with a print disability.
+Further information is available from the Department of Communications and the Arts.
+Electronic (braille-accessible) copies of this Treaty are available.

 Intellectual Property in free trade agreements